victordieggo/spaceman-docs/README.md

 The `js` task will lint all `.js` files under the `assets/src/js` path using [ESLint](https://eslint.org/) and compile all ES6+ files through [Babel](https://babeljs.io/).
 The compiled file will be concatenated with the files in the subdirectories `libs/`, `polyfill/` and `vendor/`, which will generate the minified, production ready `main.js` file in the `assets/dist/js` path.

-To change or update the ESlint configuration or ignored paths and files, use the `.eslintrc` and `.eslintignore` files located in the root directory.
+To change or update the linter configuration or ignored paths and files, use the `.eslintrc` and `.eslintignore` files located in the root directory.

 #### Sass

-Spaceman uses [Sass](https://sass-lang.com/) as a preprocessor and the SCSS syntax.
-In the `assets/src/css` path, you will see the following structure:
+Spaceman uses [Sass](https://sass-lang.com/) as CSS preprocessor with the SCSS syntax.
+In the `assets/src/css` path you will see the following structure:

 * `base/` - contains global styles, such as resets, typography and grid
 * `components/` - contains each self-contained component in its own `.scss` partial